Note this course is not offered at level 11. MSc students

 `Probabilistic Robotics' by Sebastian Thrun, Wolfram Burgand and Dieter Fox, MIT Press, 2005.

 This module is assessed both by examination (50%) and practical reports due in week 3 (10%), week 5 (10%) and week 9 (30%).
-You can access the robot lab to work on the practicals at any time, but there will be a weekly scheduled session (from weeks 2 to 8) which you are expected to attend.
+You can access the robot lab to work on the practicals at any time (except when other classes are scheduled in the lab) but there will be a weekly scheduled session (from weeks 1 to 8) which you are expected to attend.

 Location: Robotics Teaching Lab, level 3 Appleton Tower